Mount Athos plus Cruise

 EVERY THURSDAY*: We visit the small island of Ammouliani, where we have free time to enjoy our swim in the emerald sea and to taste the traditional lunch.
 Ammouliani is a verdant island, with a picturesque port, traditional alleys, with the typical architecture of Mt.
 Athos dispersed around the island and serene waters that amaze every traveler.

-EVERY SUNDAY*: We visit the small island of Ammouliani, where we have free time to enjoy our swim in the emerald sea and to taste the traditional lunch.
-Ammouliani is a verdant island, with a picturesque port, traditional alleys, with the typical architecture of Mt.
-Athos dispersed around the island and serene waters that amaze every traveler.
+EVERY SATURDAY*: We visit the island of Drenia, where we have free time to enjoy our swim in the emerald sea and our lunch.

-The cruise is realized by a glass-bottom vessel that gives us the opportunity to see the endless seabed.
-The cruise reaches the port of Daphne, situated in the middle part of the third “finger” of Chalkidiki, so we have the chance to see half of the Monasteries mentioned above.
-Later the cruise continues to the wonderful island of Ammouliani.
+The cruise every Tuesday and Thursday takes place on the Glass-Bottom boat which gives us the opportunity to observe the endless seabed.
+At the side of Mount Athos we reach the port of Daphne, i.e. about halfway up the “foot”, so we will see half of the monasteries mentioned above.
+We then continue the cruise to the wonderful island of Ammouliani.

 We depart to Thessaloniki at around 17:00 and we are back after 2 ½ hours, making the same stops where we started from.